IPADS-DuVisor/DuVisor/README.md

 ### Build DuVisor for QEMU

-You can build DuVisor and other elements for executing DuVisor (host/guest Linux kernel, rootfs, opensbi) via **one of** the following two scripts:
+You can build DuVisor and other elements for executing DuVisor (host/guest Linux kernel, rootfs,OpenSBI) via **one of** the following two scripts:

 [Build via docker](./scripts/quick_docker_build.sh):